Search Legislation

 (8)While sections 11 and 12 of the Immigration and Asylum Act 1999 continue to have effect, the reference in subsection (7)(c) above to Schedule 3 to this Act shall be treated as including a reference to those sections.

-(9)In so far as subsection (3) extends to England and Wales, subsection (4)(b) shall, until the commencement of section 154 of the Criminal Justice Act 2003 (c.
-44) (increased limit on magistrates' power of imprisonment), have effect as if the reference to twelve months were a reference to six months.
+(9)In so far as subsection (3) extends to England and Wales, subsection (4)(b) shall, until [F42 May 2022], have effect as if the reference to [F5the general limit in a magistrates’ court] were a reference to six months.

 (10)In so far as subsection (3) extends to Scotland, subsection (4)(b) shall have effect as if the reference to twelve months were a reference to six months.